nemati768/Path/contents/path/design/coaxial-cable-and-esophagus.md

 #### For Quick Search:

-- Esophagus Cross Section (For Gullet)
+- Esophagus Cross Section (For Esophagus)

 - Cable Cross Section (For Cable)